rieckpil/progmot/content/post/writing-a-book-remotely.md

 Whenever there was something that we couldn't or didn't want to automate, we created a checklist for it.

-This way, we didn't forget a step for tasks that we only occasionally performed.
+This way, we didn't forget a step for tasks we only performed occasionally.

 As an example, this is our checklist for publishing a new eBook version: